 Undergraduate Research Scholars: Austin Haley and Tadd Ausenbaugh, Paducah Campus

 Faculty Mentor: Dr. Sergiy Markutsya, Assistant Professor, Department of Mechanical Engineering, University of Kentucky Paducah Campus

 Graduate Student Collaborator: Tyler Stoffel

-Abstract: When Ionic liquids are introduced in vacuum interface, it is observed that ionic liquid follows certain structuring.
-Understanding this structure is important for determining properties of the ionic liquid.
+Abstract: When Ionic liquids are introduced in a vacuum interface, it is observed that ionic liquid follows certain structuring.
+Understanding this structure is important for determining the properties of the ionic liquid.
 Calculations are performed to determine this structure.
-However, traditional calculations often neglect friction, which causes error in determining dynamic properties.
-Applying the molecular modeling simulation approach for coarse grain molecules will predict accurate structure and dynamics, because the simulations constantly model frictions and forcefields.
-Ideally this structure will accurately match the structure and dynamics found through experimentation.
-Being able to accurately produce larynx structures and predict dynamics through simulation will aid application of ionic liquids across various projects, such as using ionic liquids to solve current limitations found in lithium ion batteries, and in aerospace applications.
+However, traditional calculations often neglect friction, which causes an error in determining dynamic properties.
+Applying the molecular modeling simulation approach for coarse-grain molecules will predict accurate structure and dynamics, because the simulations constantly model frictions and forcefields.
+Ideally, this structure will accurately match the structure and dynamics found through experimentation.
+Being able to accurately produce larynx structures and predict dynamics through simulation will aid application of ionic liquids across various projects, such as using ionic liquids to solve current limitations found in lithium-ion batteries, and in aerospace applications.